 Thirdly, sizeable black markets exist in many countries – certainly in Italy, Spain and Germany.
-Until regulation lifts more of this labour out of the dark and into the light of regulated organisations, huge market potential remains untapped and swathes of workers remain underpaid, unprotected and in insecure work.
+Until policy lifts more of this labour out of the dark and into the light of regulation, huge market potential remains untapped and swathes of workers remain underpaid, unprotected and in insecure work.
 Though elsewhere, tight regulation puts pressure on organisations to provide staff numbers and quality above and beyond their funding levels, creating an impossible situation.

 We see successful businesses using models that are different – some supply carers exclusively from Eastern Europe, others organise staff in a non-hierarchical way, increasing retention.
 Certainly many of these pay staff above market rates.
 But the success of the for-profit sector as a whole will remain at the mercy of (often) unfavourable government funding, inadequate policy and difficult regulators.
 Few appear willing to step in to wave a magic wand.We would welcome your thoughts on this story.
 Email your views to Anaïs Charles or call 0207 183 3779.